zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year PhD student at the University of Manchester (started in September 2023), advised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-I was previously an AI researcher at Tencent from 2020 to 2022, where I focused on deep learning for source code and binary code.
-I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, and in 2017 with a Bachelor’s Degree.
+I am a second-year PhD student at the University of Manchester (started in September 2023), supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
+I was previously an AI researcher at Tencent from 2020 to 2022, where I focused on DL4code.
+I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75), and in 2017 with a Bachelor’s Degree.

 I believe mechanistic interpretability is the key to trustworthy AGI.
 Currently, I am interested in: